Flechman/flechman.github.io/docs/notes/q_learning/q_learning.md

 Now the idea could be to apply Machine Learning to learn it: we sample a lot of events to adjust and learn each $\tilde{Q}$ so that it is as close as possible to $Q^*$.
 To do this we don’t need a specific policy, we just need enough exploration and (by the convergence constraints) enough iterations to make the values of $\tilde{Q}$ converge towards $Q^*$.

-But we do Reinforcement Learning, so we also need our agent to get better over time and experiences.
-Thus our agent needs to take actions that it thinks are the best for now.
+But we do Reinforcement Learning, so we also need our agent to get better over experiences.
+Thus our agent needs to take actions that it thinks are the best according to what it's learned until now.
 So the agent chooses the actions that maximize $V^*$ for each state, and from the Bellman optimality equation, it chooses $\max_{a} Q^*$.

 To give its best guess, the agent always chooses $\arg\max_{a\in\mathcal{A}(s)}Q^*(s,a)$, so it follows the following policy:
 $$\pi(a\mid s) = \begin{cases}
       1, & \text{if}\ a=\arg\max_{a'\in\mathcal{A}(s)}Q^*(s,a') \\
       0, & \text{otherwise}
     \end{cases}$$
-By identifying the Bellman optimality equation with the Bellman equation in Appendix, we can conclude that this is in fact an optimal policy.
+By identifying the Bellman optimality equation with the Bellman equation in [Appendix](#appendix), we can conclude that this is in fact an optimal policy.

 But this policy doesn't favor exploration, because it always follows the optimal path.
 Due to this, our agent might never go into certain states (i.e. sample certain state-action pairs), and thus it misses some information that would help get closer to $Q^*$.
 This is the exploration-exploitation tradeoff: the agent should sometimes choose suboptimal actions in order to visit new states and actions.
 This tradeoff is handled by changing the above optimal (greedy) policy into an $\epsilon$-greedy policy.
 The idea is that with probability $1-\epsilon$ we apply our optimal policy, and with probability $\epsilon$ we choose an action uniformly at random.
 Formally, this gives the following policy: